Delenn517/Dreamgrove-Musings/readme.md

 /cast [@mouseover, help, dead] Rebirth; Mark of the Wild
 ```

-## Useful WeakAura(s)
+## Useful WeakAura(s) and Addons

 ### **Full WeakAura Packages for Feral**
 To play feral competently, many variables must be tracked.
-A single WeakAura is not up to this task, so our contributors have spent many hours assembling full WA packages.
+A single WeakAura is not up to this task, so our contributors have spent many hours assembling full WA packages from individual WeakAuras.

 Each package contains multiple WeakAuras that work with each other to help you understand what's happening in combat.
 No package is superior to the others in the list.
 We recommend you try out several, and settle on your favorite.